lojik-ng/docker-tts-api-ui/README.md

 Docker container for xttsV2 with API, UI & voice cloning.
 This project is based on Coqui-TTS to make AI text to speech and voice cloning simple to install using docker.
-Seeing that most AI projects require python knowledge to deploy, i decided to write use NodeJS/Javascript to create a simple to use AI Text to speech API.
+Seeing that most AI projects require python sknowledge to deploy, i decided to write use NodeJS/Javascript to create a simple to use AI Text to speech API.
 If you clone good quality voices, you'll get eleven labs quality.
 I found out that using 10 minutes of continous speech as a voice to clone gave me amazing Eleven labs quality results.
 You can clone with as short as 60 seconds audio but i found 10 minutes as the sweet spot that gave me the best results.
 Use [podcast.adobe.com/enhance](https://podcast.adobe.com/enhance) to clean any audio you want to clone.

 ## Installation